pjcampbe11/multi-agent-harness/README.md

 - **Adaptive recovery** — when a turn regresses, rewrite it instead of quitting.
 This is the **textual-gradient** loop, the paper's key mechanism.

+The same three ideas transfer directly to indirect injection: diverse carriers across delivery surfaces and concealment vectors, a 1–5 obedience score, and a textual-gradient loop that rewrites carrier framing to find the subtlest phrasing a target will obey.

 [↑ contents](#table-of-contents)

 ---